 Heat a large skillet over medium-high heat.

-Add ground beef and cook until browned; drain.
+Add the ground beef and cook until browned; drain.

 Add taco seasoning and water and bring to a boil.

 Lower heat and simmer until most of the liquid has evaporated.

-Spread refried beans into bottom of a round or rectangle baking dish.
+Spread refried beans into the bottom of a round or rectangle baking dish.

 Sprinkle on diced tomatoes, diced jalapenos, and chopped olives.

 Top with shredded cheeses.

 Arrange black olive slices in the appropriate date (2015) over top of the cheese.

 Bake for 25 minutes or until heated through.